Traffic and bid volume

 I don't know how much to pay for a click

 Other advertisers can also target your audience.
-The CPC figures you see in the interface factor in your competitors in all the display regions you chose, so even if you have no competitors in one of your regions, that is not a guarantee that your CPC will be low.
-Ads that could be served from other regions (when extended geotargeting is enabled) also participate in the auction, but they are not included in the forecast of position prices.
+The bid calculations you see in the interface factor in your competitors in all the display regions you choose, so even if you have no competitors in one of your regions, it doesn't guarantee that your bid will be low.
+Ads that could be served from other regions (when extended geotargeting is enabled) also participate in the auction, but they are not included in the traffic volume forecast.

 The lower the quality of your ads, the more expensive it will be to serve them.
-To lower your price, pay attention to the factors that influence CPC.
+To lower your bid, pay attention to the factors that influence your bid.

 - CTR forecast

-A CTR forecast is used to calculate your cost per click.
+The CTR forecast is used to calculate the bid forecast.
 This forecast is based on accumulated impression and click statistics for keywords, as well as other parameters that affect how likely a user is to click on an ad, such as whether a word from the search term they entered is in the ad text, user behavior in the display region, etc.

-To increase the CTR for your ads, follow the recommendations in the managing your bids section.
+To increase the CTR for your ads, follow the recommendations in Managing ad elements.

 - Ad quality coefficient